Batman9698/Style-Transfer/README.md

-# Style-Transfer-VGG11
+# Style-Transfer
-implementation of neural style transfer with VGG11 using pytorch framework
+implementation of neural style transfer with VGG19 CNN using pytorch framework